Official name: Kingdom of Thailand

 Press freedom in Thailand simply does not exist.
 On the world press freedom index Thailand is on the 137th place.

 Environment in Thailand is beautiful, but it does not mean that it is well cared for.
 The big problem lies in contamination of water, air pollution and illegal logging in the Thai forests, although the government controls this aspect at least to some extent.
 In the ’60s afforestation of Thailand was at the level of about 53%, and now it stands only at approximately 20%.
 Growing population and growing industry poison everything around, what has its tragic impact on nature.
 Another problem is the lack of fish in seas of Thailand, as their numbers have fallen by as much as 90%.
 Poachers for example regularly murder many species of crocodiles and large cats, and many small animals are kept as pets, what means that first they have to kill the mother of this animal.
 For example there are no any free-living gibbons in Thailand anymore.
 Crocodiles and snakes are kept on farms where they participate in violent performances, and then they are skinned and eaten, and their meat is considered a delicacy.
 Elephants which are closely related to Thai culture are used at work.
 My heart bleeds when I think that Thai lust for money doesn’t have any limits.
 Despite the hunting ban introduced on the endangered species, there are still bazaars in Thailand where you can buy critically endangered animals!!!
 One of the most threatened species is a kind of sawfish (Pristis pectinata), which is popular in many cultures.
 Protection is in place, but that`s Thailand where people will eat anything.
-In Thailand there are also crocodile and snake farms in which they are grown and killed for their meat and skins.
+In Thailand there are also crocodile and snake farms in which they are grown and killed for their meat and leather.

 History of Thailand